-While driving competition had long been present in continental shows, it was not until 1969 that it was recognised internationally as a competitive sport, thanks to the perseverance of the then President of the FEI (the International authority for equestrian affairs), who was none other than… The Duke of Edinburgh.
+While driving competition had long been present in continental shows, it was not until 1969 that it was recognised internationally as a competitive sport, thanks to the perseverance of the then President of the FEI (the International authority for equestrian affairs), who was none other than the late The Duke of Edinburgh.

 |Coaches at the Windsor Horse Show|

 He adds, “Prince Philip is a very experienced and enthusiastic Driver, and is well respected throughout the harness horse world for his skills and knowledge.”
-Since 1973, The Duke has taken the reins, deftly manoeuvring his team when representing Britain at several European and World championships.
-To this day and despite his arthritis, he continues to steer his four spirited Fell ponies.
+Since 1973, The Duke took the reins, deftly manoeuvring his team when representing Britain at several European and World championships.
 His Royal Highness got hooked (a polo term) to the sport he once qualified as ‘geriatric’ when he left polo, in 1970.
 He had fought each chukka with a great deal of energy at the Household Brigade Polo Club, a club he co-founded in 1955 at Smith’s Lawn in Windsor Great Park.

 The hefty membership fee and long waiting list make it one of the most exclusive polo clubs in the world.
-Not a big issue for The Prince of Wales who quickly followed in his father’s stirrups.
+Not a big issue for King Charles who quickly followed in his father’s stirrups.
 And it will surely come as no surprise that both Princes William and Harry share the same interest in this adrenaline-charged game as their illustrious predecessors.

 |Arley Hall Horse Trials|